hpkn/paul_kapuku_portfolio/README.md

 ## 📝 About Me

-I’m a backend engineer with 5 years of experience building real-time data pipelines, microservices, and AI-powered APIs.
-I’ve led projects at midsize startups and enjoy mentoring juniors on best practices in observability, testing, and cloud architecture.
+I'm a backend engineer with 5 years of experience building real-time data pipelines, microservices, and AI-powered APIs.
+I've led projects at midsize startups and enjoy mentoring juniors on best practices in observability, testing, and cloud architecture.

 ---